citrix/storefront-authentication-sdk/docs/index.md

 * **GAC**: This directory contains the assemblies that will have been added to the .Net Global Assembly Cache.
 * **template**: This directory contains the files that will be used to create an instance of the feature.
 For a web application feature, it will contain the files that will be added to the App\_Data and bin directories.
 For a Windows Service it will contain all the files required for that service.

-An msbuild task is provided to create a package from a package definition file and its usage is described in Section 5.4.9.
+An msbuild task is provided to create a package from a package definition file and its usage is described in [Build Tasks](#build-tasks).

 #### Package Definition Language